apscandy/CAB302-Project/docs/User stories/Built-in dashboards slash widgets.md

-created by: **Linh Phan Đăng**
+Created by: **Linh Phan Đăng** (Lewis)

-As a user, I want to access built-in dashboards/widgets so that I can quickly utilize pre-designed tools without the need for customization.
+_As a user, I want to access built-in dashboards/widgets, so that I can quickly utilise pre-designed tools without the need for customisation._

 **Acceptance Criteria:**